Fenix Abilities and Strategy

 Activate to change to Weapon Mode: Repeater Cannon, increasing Basic Attack speed.

 Weapon Mode: Phase Bomb increases your Basic Attack range and damage, and causes Basic Attacks to splash in a generous AoE.
-While your single target damage per second will be slightly lower in this mode, almost everything else about it is superior.
+While your single target damage per second will be lower in this mode, almost everything else about it is superior.
 Phase Bomb allows you to waveclear extremely well, deal significant siege damage to several structures with each Basic Attack, and deal Hero damage from a much safer distance.
 For these reasons, you should generally default to using Phase Bomb; switch to Repeater Cannon when you want more single target damage at close range.

 - Cooldown: 17 seconds